 With college tuition consistently rising every year, parents are becoming more frustrated and overwhelmed with the idea of assisting their children in paying for their four-year-degree.
 Well, it’s time to get scrappy and creative and find a reliable solution for planning for that bright future.
 What is the best way to tackle the cost of college?
-We have some of the best ways to start saving for colleges and universities, along with some creative solutions that can offer monetary assistance.
+We have some of the best ways to start saving for colleges and universities, along with some creative solutions that can offer monetary assistance during the academic years.

 When Should You Start Saving for College?